suchirsalhan/MAO-CLIMB/README.md

 ## 🧗 CLIMB
-The code is based on the Cambridge University & Collaborator's submission to the [Baby LM Challenge](https://babylm.github.io/) (strict-small track) for **English-based Small-Scale Language Models**.
+The code extends Cambridge University & Collaborator's submission to the [Baby LM Challenge](https://babylm.github.io/) (strict-small track) for **English-based Small-Scale Language Models**.

-## Acknowledgements
+## Citation

+If you find the code or ideas behind the paper useful, please consider citing our paper.

-Martinez, R. D., McGovern, H., Goriely, Z., Davis, C., Caines, A., Buttery, P., & Beinborn, L. (2023, December).
-CLIMB–Curriculum Learning for Infant-inspired Model Building.
-In Proceedings of the BabyLM Challenge at the 27th Conference on Computational Natural Language Learning (pp. 112-127).
+Salhan, S.A., Martinez, R. D.,  Goriely, Z., & Buttery, P. (2024, November).
+Less is More: Pre-Training Cross-Lingual Small-Scale Language Models with Cognitively-Plausible Curriculum Learning Strategies.
+In Proceedings of the BabyLM Challenge at the 28th Conference on Computational Natural Language Learning (pp. 112-127).

 ```
-@inproceedings{martinez-etal-2023-climb,
+@inproceedings{salhan-etal-2024-less,
-    title = "{CLIMB} {--} Curriculum Learning for Infant-inspired Model Building",
+    title = " Less is More: Pre-Training Cross-Lingual Small-Scale Language Models with Cognitively-Plausible Curriculum Learning Strategies",
-    author = "Martinez, Richard Diehl  and
+    author = "Salhan, Suchir  and
-      McGovern, Hope  and
+      Diehl Martinez, Richard
       Goriely, Zebulon  and
-      Davis, Christopher  and
-      Caines, Andrew  and
-      Buttery, Paula  and
+      Buttery, Paula",
-      Beinborn, Lisa",
     editor = "Warstadt, Alex  and
       Mueller, Aaron  and
       Choshen, Leshem  and